 Read and write files

-Let’s illustrate this idea with two scripts.
+Let’s illustrate the read-write capabilities of Envision with two scripts.
 The first script generates a CSV file and the second script reads the file that has just been generated by the first script:

 In the script above, the table comprehension

-Products consolidates the table intended for the export.
-The tile
+Products consolidates the table intended for the write operation.
+The

-read "/sample/products.csv" as Products with Product : text Color : text Price : number show table "My Display" a1b3 with Products.Product Products.Color Products.Price
+read "/sample/products.csv" as Products max 1m with Product : text Color : text Price : number show table "My Products" a1b3 with Products.Product Products.Color Products.Price

 The above script starts with a